 Here are some suggestions for a safe strength-training program for kids:

 The main focus should be skill development and having fun.

 Strength training can be done 2 to 3 times a week.
 Be sure to have at least 1 day of rest between sessions.

 The program should include all major muscle groups and go through a full range of A typical program might have 1 set of 10 to 15 repetitions for 6 to 8 different exercises.
-A trainer or coach should be present at each session to make sure that the child is following proper form and to act as a spotter.
+A trainer or coach should be present at each session to make sure that the child is following correct form and to act as a spotter.

 The workouts should change so the child doesn't become bored with the same drill of